Beta8397/virtual_robot/README.md

 LOG OF CHANGES

+CHANGES 12/16/2019
+    Further changes to facilitate creation of new robot configurations.
+The robot configuration classes (e.g., MechanumBot) still extend VirtualBot.
+But now, these classes are also the JavaFX Controller classes for the fxml markup files that define the robot's graphical representation in the UI.
+The robot configuration class must have a @BotConfig annotation that indicates the name of this config (as it will be displayed to the user) and the filename of its corresponding fxml file.
+The fxml file must have a Group object as its root, and must set the fx:controller attribute of that group to the name of the robot config class.
+Individual nodes in the group can be given fx:id attributes, which make them accessible in the robot config class by using a @FXML annotation.
+See extensive comments in the virtual_robot.controller.VirtualBot and virtual_robot.controller.robots.classes.ArmBot classes and the virtual_robot.controller.robots.fxml.arm_bot.fxml
+    file for more explanation.

 CHANGES 12/12/2019
     Changes made to all more versatile building of new robot configurations.
 A transparent robot base layer (equal in